Liquefaction

-Dissolution

 Liquefaction is also used in commercial and industrial settings to refer to mechanical dissolution of a solid by mixing, grinding or blending with a liquid.

-Food preparation

 In kitchen or laboratory settings, solids may be chopped into smaller parts sometimes in combination with a liquid, for example in food preparation or laboratory use.
-This may be done with a blender, or liquidiser in British English.
+This may be done with a blender.

-Irradiation

-Liquefaction of silica and silicate glasses occurs on electron beam irradiation of nanosized samples in the column of transmission electron microscope.

-Biology

 In biology, liquefaction often involves organic tissue turning into a more liquid-like state.
 For example, liquefactive necrosis in pathology, or liquefaction as a parameter in semen analysis.